Syria opposition uneasy after Turkish, Syrian defence ministers meet

 But meetings between the two countries' security chiefs last year paved the way for the defence minister summit.

-(Reporting by Maya Gebeily in Beirut and Huseyin Hayatsever and Orhan Coskun in Ankara; editing by John Stonestreet)
+(Reporting by Maya Gebeily in Beirut and Huseyin Hayatsever and Orhan Coskun in Ankara; editing by John Stonestreet, Daren Butler and Angus MacSwan)

 ((Maya.Gebeily@thomsonreuters.com;))